Should your horse eat with a bit?

 - I also hear this a lot: “I give him a treat before I put the bit in”.
 This is BRIBERY, not a reward.
 Also, most horses will soon figure out that they can train you to feed more and more.
 Rewards happen after a good reaction from your horse.
 And, a kind word or a gentle scratch is just as effective, free, and strengthens your relationship.

-- I have heard this one too – horses are grazing herd animals that need to eat all the time.
-Well, horses do sleep and rest and even a horse with 24/7 access to food won’t eat all the livelong day.
+- I have heard this one, too – horses are grazing herd animals that need to eat all the time.
+Well, horses do sleep and rest, and even a horse with 24/7 access to food won’t eat all the livelong day.
+It’s about 17 hours.

-- They are easy to keep in your pocket, and because they dissolve, they avoid any potential bit issues.
+- Sugar cubes are easy to keep in your pocket, and because they dissolve, they avoid any potential bit issues.
 They also allow you to encourage a healthy neck stretch to each side on a walk break if you give them while in the saddle.
 And here’s the big difference between giving a treat and letting your horse snack.
 When you give the treat, it’s on your terms.
-When your horse takes a bite from something on the road, it’s on his terms and you either let him (reinforcing his leadership) or you don’t (you are the leader).